fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 ## iPad and Apple Pencil

-In August, I gave myself a birthday present, I ordered the iPad Pro 12.9" with the Apple Pencil.
+In August, I gave myself a birthday present: I ordered the iPad Pro 12.9" with the Apple Pencil.
 I wanted to use it for sketchnoting.
 A few weeks later, the [Apple Pencil arrived](https://twitter.com/felibe444/status/1296048389629587457).
 Nice!
 I had to stay patient because the iPad took another two weeks to arrive.
 If you want to know why I bought it, what I was hoping for and how I liked it, I recommend reading my blog post ["Me, my new iPad Pro and the Apple Pencil"](https://fbernutz.github.io/posts/ipad-and-apple-pencil/).

 ## Workshop for hundreds of People